 The yarn I used for the matching scarf is Lion Brand’s Feels Like Butta.
 Unfortunately, I could not find that yarn in store.
 You can use any yarn you want as long as you follow the measurement guidelines below.

 Mattina Crochet Fingerless Gloves

-- If you would like to purchase an ad free printer-friendly version of this pattern please visit my ETSY shop.
+- If you would like to purchase an ad free printer-friendly version of this pattern please visit my ETSY or PATTERN shop.